MrHerben/tf2nword/README.md

 # [TF2] Saying N-Word using voiceline script

-A simple and light scipt that will say N-Word in TF2 after you execute it using bind
+A simple and light script that will say N-Word in TF2 after you execute it using bind

 ![Size 6.40 MB](https://img.shields.io/badge/Size-6.40MB-green